 RINEX 3.02

-Device Connected but Device heading Differs from GNSS Heading from Dual Antenna INS
+Device heading Differs from GNSS Heading from Dual Antenna INS

 Purpose: Diagnosing a common issue where the device is connect but heading as seen by device differs drastically compared to the GNSS heading.